-The Britax Advocate ClickTight ARB is a high-quality car seat with the Britax ClickTight technology that takes the guesswork out of car seat installation.
-This top performing option includes LATCH and belt installation both utilizing the lower seat bottom to obtain a tight and secure attachment.
+The Britax Advocate ClickTight ARB is a high-quality convertible car seat with the Britax ClickTight technology that takes the guesswork out of car seat installation.
+This top-performing option includes LATCH and belt installation both utilizing the lower seat bottom to obtain a tight and secure attachment.
 We like that this product is comfortable, functional, and easy to install.
-However, its lower crash test results were disappointing compared to the other seats and the similar Britax Boulevard ClickTight ARB, which makes this particular option, a product we would not choose over its brother.
-Except for the lower score, heavier weight, and higher price, the Advocate is very similar to the Boulevard, and we don't think it is worth paying more for lower crash-test results.Editor's Note: This gear review was updated with additional sections with information on competing products and what we would recommend to a friend.
+However, its lower crash test results were disappointing compared to the other seats, which makes this particular option, a product we would not choose over its similar Britax brother.
+Except for the lower score, heavier weight, and higher price, the Advocate is very similar to the Britax Boulevard ClickTight, and we don't think it is worth paying more for lower crash-test results.Editor's Note: This gear review was updated with additional sections with information on competing products and what we would recommend to a friend.
 This update happened on December 18, 2021.

 Pros: Easy to install, easy to use, nice quality

 Cons: Below average crash test results, heavy, price

 Compare to Similar Products

 Britax Advocate ClickTight ARB